thtskaran/sanskritayam/README.md

 4. Install the Sanskritayam interpreter:
    ```
    pip install -e .

-5. Run the Sanskritayam interpreter:
+## Getting Started Using PyPi Releases
+Alternatively you can install the latest release from PyPi using `pip` command .
     ```
+    pip install sanskritayam

+Whatever way you opted to install Sanskritayam now you should be able to execute .skt codes right away , choose the way most suited :
+1. Non-Sudo Installation
+If you didnt use `sudo` privelleges while installation , sanskritayam wont be in your `$PATH` , and you must use it in this way :
+    ```
-    python -m skm <filename.skt>
+    python -m sanskritayam <filename.skt>
-Replace `<filename.skt>` with the path to your Sanskritayam source file.
+2. Sudo Installation
+If you used `sudo` while installation of sanskritayam you should be able to use it right away without explicitly using `python -m`
+    ```
+    sanskrityam <filename.skt>

 ## Updating Sanskritayam

-If Sanskritayam interpreter is updated on GitHub and want to update your local installation, follow these steps:
+If Sanskritayam interpreter is updated on GitHub and want to update your local installation, follow either ways:

 1. Pull the latest changes from GitHub:
     ```